Literary production and translation

 When

-You will receive a reply to your application no later than eight weeks after the application deadline.
+You will receive a reply to your application no later than 12 weeks after the application deadline.

 During the period until then, all applications will be made ready and sent to the committee, after which they will be read and processed.